Schizophrenia is inherited probability. The ability of schizophrenia to transmit the characteristics of its development to descendants

 http://mozgid.ru

-Is schizophrenia hereditary?
+Is schizophrenia a hereditary disease?

-• Neurogenetic: a mismatch between the work of the right and left hemispheres due to a defect in the corpus callosum, as well as a violation of the fronto-cerebellar connections, leads to the development of productive manifestations of the disease.
+• Neurogenetic: a mismatch between the work of the right and left hemispheres due to a defect in the corpus callosum, as well as a violation of the fronto-cerebellar connections leads to the development of productive manifestations of the disease.

 • Ecological – mutagenic influence of unfavorable environmental factors and lack of vitamins during fetal development.

-Schizophrenia is hereditary.
-The likelihood of schizophrenia
+Schizophrenia is inherited.
+The likelihood of developing schizophrenia

 • one of the parents is sick - the risk of getting sick will be 6%,